mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 ## Obfuscation via Tunneling

-Tunnels are used in many scenarios within the core of the network as well as from a client endpoint to a proxy middlepoint on the way towards the server.
+Tunnels are used in many scenarios within the core of the network from a client endpoint to a proxy middlepoint on the way towards the server.
 In many cases, when the client explicitly decides to use the support of a proxy in order to connect to a server, it does so because a direct connection may be blocked or impaired.
 This